Redesigning Vancouver’s carbon reporting system resulted in cutting support cost by 65%

 Outcomes

-What impact did we make through?
+What impact did we make?

-Compliance rate
+Compliance rate by the initial deadline

 1st